Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Introduction

 \section{Introduction}

 Autonomous robots must increasingly plan motions in unstructured and uncertain environments with safety guarantees.
 Some applications where safe planning is required include autonomous traversal over extreme terrain in GPS-denied subterranean environments~\cite{bouman2020autonomous, fan2021step}, inspection of planetary environments~\cite{daftry2022mlnav}, search and rescue missions caused by natural disasters~\cite{nagatani2013emergency,seraj2020coordinated}, and autonomous driving~\cite{rosolia2017lmpc}.
 These applications present challenges at all the levels of planning and control~\cite{rosolia2020unified}.
 The lowest control level requires a good physical model for accurate motion prediction.
 To ensure robustness and safety, these models are often equipped with low-level controllers that leverage tools from robust control and invariant set theory~\cite{ames2017cbf}.
 At the intermediate level, algorithms must plan paths that are dynamically feasible, obstacle-free, and account for uncertainty in the motion dynamics, sensor measurements, and the environment.
 Several existing algorithms (model predictive control and A*-based graph planners to name a few) tackle some or all of these issues~\cite{blackmore2011CC, jasourrisk}.
+Sampling-based planners like CC-RRT~\cite{luders2010chance, Aoude2013ProbabilisticallySM} are another popular way to obtain dynamically feasible trajectories that satisfy constraints, they however do not guarantee any form of optimality.
+Other techniques use RRT-based techniques to compute reachable sets for solving an approximate stochastic optimal control problem~\cite{lindemann2021robust}.
 At the highest level, robots must reason about their (uncertain) environment and decide on what tasks to do.
 Partially Observable Markov Decision Processes (POMDPs) are popular models for such sequential planning tasks~\cite{kim2021plgrim}.
 Our work looks at the problem of obstacle avoidance using model predictive control (MPC) techniques.